Airheads (candy): Flavors

 The above flavors are also available in mini-size.
 Special edition flavors, such as Superman, SpongeBob and Spider-Man, are sold as promotions.
-"Airheads Xtremes" a, spinoff version of the candy, are fruit rolls with a sour taste.
+"Airheads Xtremes", a spinoff version of the candy, are fruit rolls with a sour taste.
 Airheads Pops are lollipops available in the flavors of apple, blue raspberry, strawberry, cherry, watermelon, grape, strawberry kiwi and berry.

-In 2007, a flavor called BerryHot was introduced that claims to "heat up in your mouth".

-In 2008, "Chillin flavors" were released as another version of the candy.
-Airheads "Blue Mystery Blast bars" were distributed to travelers on JetBlue Airways on October 31, 2007, in celebration of Halloween.
+Airheads "Blue Mystery Blast" bars were distributed to travelers on JetBlue Airways on October 31, 2007, in celebration of Halloween.

-In June 2013, "Airheads bites" were released.
+In June 2013, "Airheads Bites" were released.
 They are tiny Airheads flavored candy items in a candy shell.
 The flavors included in this version of the candy are "Cherry", "Orange", "Blue Raspberry", "Watermelon", and "Mystery".
-In the initial release there was a "berry variety" but the flavor has since been discontinued.
+In the initial release, there was a "berry variety" but the flavor has since been discontinued.
+In 2024, Airheads launched a cherry-scented Halloween-themed foot spray designed to fight odor and keep feet fresh.

 Perfetti Van Melle partnered with Koldwave Foods LLC to create "Airheads ice cream" in August 2015.
 The ice-cream came in 8 different flavors: "blue raspberry", "cherry", "watermelon", "orange", "green apple", "pink lemonade", "grape", and "strawberry".
 Ice cream sandwiches and sundae cups were also produced with the same flavor options.
 In November 2019, "Airheads Paradise Blends" were released, which contained a set of four tropical flavors: "Cherry Pineapple Blast" (red), "Raspberry Lemonade" (pink), "Citrus Rush" (green), and "Blue Hawaiian" (blue), along with "White Mystery" bars.

+White Mystery

+White Mystery was not one of the available flavors at launch.
+The flavor features a silver and white wrapper with an opaque white candy and question marks where the fruit graphic usually is.
+One former employee, Matthew Fenton, claims the origin of White Mystery belongs to an unnamed kid via fan mail and he helped develop it further.
+The flavor is intentionally left unknowable to encourage guessing and chatting about the candy.
+A long-running rumor is that because the color is added after the flavor and the machines that make Airheads are massive, the cooks simply make the new flavor without removing all the old flavor first.
+This would make White Mystery a combination of two random flavors.
+Others claim the secret flavor is intentionally changed over the years to prevent it from being discovered or that the flavor isn't consistent even within a single taffy bar.